shilpisprasad/AbxClient_Tiker_Reader/README.md

 ## Output

-The client generates a file `output.json` inside the `ABXClient` folder containing all ticker data from the server.
+The client generates a file `output.json` inside the `ABXClient\bin\Debug\net8.0` folder containing all ticker data from the server.